2025 Dutch Grand Prix: Race report

-Polesitter Oscar Piastri (McLaren) held his lead at the start, moving across the track to block his teammate Lando Norris.
-This disadvantaged Norris into the opening Tarzanbocht corner, and allowed Max Verstappen (Red Bull) to challenge around the outside.
+Polesitter Oscar Piastri held his lead at the start, moving across the track to block his teammate Lando Norris.
+This disadvantaged Norris into the opening Tarzanbocht corner, and allowed Max Verstappen to challenge around the outside.
 Norris initially held the position, before Verstappen successfully passed him around the outside of Gerlachbocht despite struggling to control to the car and putting two wheels on the grass as the drivers entered the banked Hugenholtzbocht turn.
-Behind, Isack Hadjar (Racing Bulls) held his career-best starting position of fourth, whilst Charles Leclerc (Ferrari) was able to pass George Russell (Mercedes) to take fifth.
-Gabriel Bortoleto (Sauber), who had started 13th, struggled to pull away from his grid slot and dropped to 19th, with his troubles being worsened by front wing damage sustained from contact with Lance Stroll (Aston Martin) through the Hans Ernst Bocht chicane.
+Behind, Isack Hadjar of Racing Bulls held his career-best starting position of fourth, whilst Charles Leclerc in the Ferrari was able to pass George Russell in the Mercedes to take fifth.
+Sauber driver Gabriel Bortoleto, who had started 13th, struggled to pull away from his grid slot and dropped to 19th, with his troubles being worsened by front wing damage sustained from contact with Lance Stroll through the Hans Ernst Bocht chicane.

 Verstappen, who was running soft tyres, was repassed by Norris around the outside of Tarzanbocht at the start of lap 9, and struggled to keep up with the Mclarens.
 As the first stint of the race continued, drivers reported light rain over the team radio, but not at a level which would necessitate the use of intermediate tyres.
 On lap 22, Leclerc became the first leading driver to pit, switching from the medium to hard tyre and rejoining in tenth place.
 Moments after Leclerc left the pit lane, his teammate Lewis Hamilton crashed heavily at Hugenholtzbocht leading to the safety car being deployed.
 This disadvantaged Leclerc, as the mandatory slowed pace of the safety car allowed Russell to make his pit stop and rejoin ahead.
-Both McLaren's pitted together, which led to Norris having a slightly slow stop, although Norris had a sufficent gap to Verstappen to maintain second.
+Both McLaren's pitted together, which led to Norris having a slightly slow stop, although Norris had a sufficient gap to Verstappen to maintain second.
 The race returned to green flag running at the end of lap 27, with Piastri maintaining his lead over Norris.
-Further back, Carlos Sainz Jr. (Williams) attempted to pass Liam Lawson (Racing Bulls) for seventh around the outside of Tarzanbocht.
+Further back, Carlos Sainz Jr. attempted to pass Liam Lawson for seventh around the outside of Tarzanbocht.
 The pair made contact and both sustained punctures, with both drivers dropping a lap down after pitting for repairs.
 The stewards gave Sainz a ten-second penalty for causing the collision, which he voiced his disagreement with over the team radio.